Nulula/README-generator/README.md

   ## Installation
   N/A
   ## Usage
   A series of prompts is displayed in the console which are then transferred to the README template.
+Please find an instruction video at (https://drive.google.com/file/d/1nmrEqnyf9AiQt3AtGSIrwrllhPCwbD1b/view)
   ## License
   mit
   ## Contribution